hweecat/hweecat.github.io/goals.md

     - Update 2022-08-27: Due to turbulent changes in my personal and professional life, I would have to cut down on documenting my learning journey publicly for the time being.

 8. Make regular weekly updates to [my TIL blog](https://datadiaries.dev), which is built using [Pelican](https://getpelican.com)
+    - Similar to above; currently using Notion for quick note-taking on the go and still trying to find a suitable TIL approach that works for me.

 9. Monetize my speaking engagements / expertise through designing a data engineering course (and other side hustles)